ilijanovic/Vytic/README.md

 # Vytic

 Super small reactive framework build with typescript.
+It compiles the HTML markup down to an virtual DOM and tracks it for changes.

 ## How to run it